60307390/scheduler-udst-revamp/README.md

 ...
 ```

  - Hover over the *option buttons* to preview the sections, room numbers, timings of that option.
-An **option** refers to the course's option you see in PeopleSoft enrollment page.
+An **option** refers to the course's option you see in PeopleSoft course information page.
  ![1-hover-option.png](demo/images/1-hover-option.png)

  - Select an option by clicking on it.
-This will add it to the schedule and will also filter out conflicting options in other courses.
+This will add it to the schedule and will also *filter out* conflicting options in other courses.
  ![2-select-option.png](demo/images/2-select-option.png)

- - Exclude a course that you don't want, which will calculate schedules without considering that course (like if wasn't entered at all).
+ - Exclude a course by unchecking the checkbox.
+This will calculate schedules without considering that course (like if wasn't entered at all).
  ![3-exclude-course.png](demo/images/3-exclude-course.png)

  - Play around with the selections to visualize schedules.